 For disorders beyond the focus of RJH Biosciences, we are open to working with pharmaceutical and biotechnology companies in other clinical indications.
 Our delivery systems were shown to be effective for a range of nucleic acids and we are confident that we can implement nucleic acid therapies in a range of diseases.

-We have been adopting our delivery systems for treatment of patient-derived cells (in blood cancers) as well as preclinical animal models.
 The following publications provide a glimpse of our scientific studies with patient cells and animal models.

 Valencia-Serna et al. siRNA-mediated BCR-ABL silencing in primary chronic myeloid leukemia cells with lipopolymers.
 J. Controlled Release (2019) 310: 141-154.